-All Elddis products are classed as portable and therefore all work under warranty requires the campervan to be delivered and collected from the selling retailer.
+All Elddis products are classed as portable and therefore all work under warranty requires the campervan to be delivered and collected from their chosen Elddis approved agent.

 The cost of transporting the campervan by any means to and from the place of repair is the responsibility of the owner.